luiskikonieves/jetson-embeddedUI/README.md

  ### Dependencies

- The application has three dependencies outside of the standard C/C++ libraries.
+ The application has two dependencies outside of the standard C/C++ libraries.

  1. nlohmann/json
  1. libwebsockets